NVIDIA/ais-k8s/local/README.md

   --image <image>      Use an operator image from a remote registry
                        (e.g. ghcr.io/org/ais-operator:v1.0)
-  --auth               Deploy AuthN service and configure AIS with authentication -h, --help           Show this help message
+  --auth               Deploy AuthN service and configure AIS with authentication --aws [dir]          Create the 'aws-creds' Kubernetes secret from AWS config and
+                       credentials files and wire it into the AIS cluster.
+If <dir>
+                       is omitted, $HOME/.aws is used.
+The directory must contain both 'config' and 'credentials' files.
+  -h, --help           Show this help message
 ```

 `--build` and `--image` are mutually exclusive.
 When neither is specified the operator is deployed with the current release image.

+When `--aws` is supplied the script creates a Kubernetes secret named `aws-creds` in the `ais` namespace (with `config` and `credentials` keys) and sets `cloud.awsSecretName=aws-creds` on the deployed AIS cluster so the AIS targets are configured with an AWS backend.

 ## What It Does